Where will I be working?

 What if I need to cancel a shift?

 We understand that life happens and that you may not be able to make it to your scheduled shift.
-If you need to cancel, please contact one of our Trailhead Ambassador facilitator via phone or email as soon as you are able.
+If you need to cancel, please contact one of our Trailhead Ambassador facilitators via phone or email as soon as you are able.
 Contact information will be provided in your Volunteer Handbook, which you will receive through your online training.

 Trailhead Ambassadors are NOT law enforcement!
 Volunteer will not be giving tickets or reprimanding users for inappropriate trail etiquette.
 You are a friendly, welcoming source of information for trail users.
 If you witness inappropriate or illegal behavior, we will provide the appropriate process of contacting the land manager who oversees the area.
 In an emergency, always call 911 first!